dhanasreepunna/PowerBI-Portfolio/README.md

 🔹 Identify high-risk POs with low recovery and high balance exposure

-📊 Key Performance Areas Covered
+📊 Key Metrics

-🔹 Advance Outstanding with Vendor: Displays total pending advance amount currently lying with vendors.
+🔹 _RECOVERY AMOUNT AND PENDING AMOUNT_: Displays total pending advance amount currently lying with vendors.

 Example Insight: ~90.76% of the advance is recovered, while ~9.24% remains pending — highlighting controlled but active exposure.

-🔹 Quantity Yet to Be Received: Shows remaining quantity against each PO and material.
+🔹 _QUANTITY YET TO BE DELIVERED_: Shows remaining quantity against each PO and material.

-Highlights materials where:

 Advance is paid where delivery has not started or is delayed

-🔹 Vendor-wise Performance

-Advance recovery %

-Delivery completion by vendor
+🔹 _VENDOR WISE PERFORMANCE_: Advance recovery %, Delivery completion by vendor

 Helps procurement teams prioritize follow-ups with slow-performing vendors.